How To Setup A Trailer Frame Build

 2. Jig & Clamp For Perpendicularity

-What do you know that’s pretty big, and is almost always really square?
+Question: What is pretty big, and is almost always really square?
 Answer: Plywood.
-The store-bought sides of plywood are almost always square, so buy a sheet of plywood and use it as a huge square.
-(Don’t use a warped board.)
+The store-bought sides of plywood are almost always pretty square, so buy a sheet of plywood and use it as a huge square.
+(Of course, not a warped board.)

 Setting square can also set width.
 For this trailer, the space between the main frame rails is 50 inches, so 1 sheet of plywood (48″x 96″) plus a piece of 2″x 2″ steel tube define the inner width.
 2 pipe clamps and one ratchet strap hold the frame members parallel.
 Note: Both members are also clamped vertically (see next tip).
 Measuring verifies both parallelism and squareness.